White-Sutton syndrome

 Please speak to your medical team to learn more about the symptoms and complications of White-Sutton syndrome.
 Additional information about the clinical characteristics of White-Sutton syndrome, including the speech and language profile, can also be found at:

-White-Sutton syndrome is caused by genetic changes in the POGZ gene on Chromosome 1.1,2 These genetic changes include single base changes (sequence variants/ a single letter changes in the genetic code), resulting in loss of function of the POGZ protein.3,4 For more information on different types of genetic changes, please refer to Centre for Genetics Education: Types of genetic variation.
+White-Sutton syndrome is a genetic condition.
+It is caused by disease-causing genetic changes (variants) in the POGZ gene on Chromosome 1.1,2 These genetic variants include single base changes (sequence variants/a single letter changes in the genetic code), resulting in loss of function of the POGZ protein.2,4 For more information on different types of genetic changes, please refer to Centre for Genetics Education: Types of genetic variation.

 Diagnosis